 You Are Dope by Ovie Soko is an inspirational guide to living your best life.
 The book explains how we can all achieve dopeness by following our intuition and owning our individuality.

 In a recent online conversation with The Guardian reporter Lanre Bakare, Ovie Soko defined dopeness as “the ability to live life listening to your internal compass and being guided by what you agree with and what agrees with you.”

-I feel like this book arrived at a great time for me, and I’m sure lots of people will love it as much as I do.
-You Are Dope is divided into four chapters: Family, Basketball, Love and How to Achieve Dopeness.
+I’ve been wanting to get my hands on this book for months and feel like it arrived at a great time.
+I’m sure lots of people will love it as much as I do.
+You Are Dope is divided into four chapters: Family, Basketball, Love and How Do You Achieve Dopeness?
 In the first chapter, we meet his family.
 He shares his experiences of growing up in a Nigerian household in North London and attending a school where many pupils were of a different socio-economic background to himself.
 It’s lovely to see the respect and admiration he has for his parents and brother and the things he loves about them.
 That first chapter discusses the desire to fit in and feeling like you have to live up to other people’s expectations of you, even when your heart isn’t 100% leaning in that direction.
 So many of us can relate to this.
 It was great to see how Soko dealt with these challenges at a young age.

 * * *